jorenheit/mugen/readme.md

 Signals are grouped into chunks of 8.
 The first chunk will be stored to the first chip, the second to the second chip and so on.
 When the chips have been segmented, sequential chunks are first stored in segment 0 of the corresponding ROM chips, then to segment 1 and so on.
 Given `n` available ROM chips, a chunk with index `c` will be stored in ROM `floor(c / n)`, segment `mod(c, n)`.
 Signals are stored starting from the least significant bit, unless  Mugen is called with the `--msb-first` or `-m` flag.
 Call Mugen with the `--layout` option for an overview of where each of signals has ended up.

 ### Opcodes
-Defines the available opcodes and assigns their numerical values (in hex).
+This section defines the available opcodes and assigns their numerical values (in hex).
 Each opcode must be defined on its own line.

 ```
 [opcodes] {